artsy/docker-images/mongo-data-sync/README.md

 # Mongo Data-Sync

-Dockerfile and scripts for exporting and importing Postgres databases
+Dockerfile and scripts for exporting and importing Mongo databases

 # Use